AAJ Member Firm Pledge to Act

 What We Need to Do

-We believe that greater racial diversity and inclusion is a moral necessity, and so we must foster new voices to strengthen our firms and our trial lawyer community.
+At AAJ, we believe that greater diversity and inclusion in plaintiff law firms will enhance the trial lawyer community.
+We must foster new voices to strengthen our firms and our trial lawyer community.
+We are committed to supporting diversity among AAJ's membership and its leadership.

 Why We Must Do It